Warning ! This platform is currently in my blacklist

 As only a few projects are simultaneously available, manual investing is comfortable.

-The project are described in great details; although they lack a risk rating like CrowdEstate provides, I find the description very complete and it makes for a pleasant read.
+The project are described in great details; although they lack a risk rating like CrowdEstate provides, I find the descriptions very complete and they make for a pleasant read.